SlickNicky10/ItemUtils/README.md

 ItemUtils is a Drupi module that makes creating items and interactive GUIs fast and easy.
 ItemUtils can be used for simple things, like making it easier to give a player an item, or to create a deep system of interactive inventories.
 The possibilities are limitless!

 # Install Guide
 Firstly, make sure that `Drupi` is installed on your server.
 If it isn't, you can download it from https://stacket.net/drupi.
 Once Drupi is installed, restart your server and execute the command `/drupi install ItemUtils`.
-You can now use TaskUtils in your Drupi scripts!
+You can now use ItemUtils in your Drupi scripts!

 # How to use ItemBuilder